sourcegraph/handbook/content/departments/cloud/index.md

 - For emergencies and incidents, alert the team using Slack command `/genie alert [message] for devops`.
 - For internal Sourcegraph teammates, join us in [`#cloud`](https://sourcegraph.slack.com/archives/C03JR7S7KRP) slack channel to ask questions or request help from our team.
-- For [special requests](#managed-instance-requests) types or requests for help that requires action for the Cloud team engineers *(exp. coding, infrastructure change etc.)* please create a GH issue and assign `team/cloud` label.
+- For [special requests](#managed-instance-requests) types or requests for help that requires action for the Cloud team engineers *(exp. coding, infrastructure change etc.)* please create a GH issue and assign a `team/cloud` label.
 You can also post a follow up message on the [`#cloud`](https://sourcegraph.slack.com/archives/C03JR7S7KRP) slack channel

 ## When to offer a Managed Instance